outfrost/godot-template/README.md

 * Fade transition screen
 * UI theme template
 * Debug overlay for continuous monitoring of arbitrary data
-* `GroupMessenger` for sending notifications to node groups
+* `Harbinger`, a singleton for sending and subscribing to signal-like messages
 * Hook-based debug script template for easier local testing without changing the implementation
 * A license which you may or may not want to remove once you start a project ;)